oSoc19/opt-hopper-frontend/README.md

 •	Frontend part

-On your computer make a new directory such as « projectNameFront » then clone the repository.
+On your computer make a new directory such as « projectNameFront » then clone the repository in this directory.
 ```
 git clone https://github.com/oSoc19/opt-hopper-frontend.git
 ```
 •	Backend part

-On your computer make a new directory such as « projectNameBack » then clone the repository.
+On your computer make a new directory such as « projectNameBack » then clone the repository in this directory.
 ```
 git clone https://github.com/anyways-open/itinero-transit-server.git
 ```